-The sale, distribution and marketing of human therapeutics, as well as data privacy and the relationship with health care providers, are strictly regulated by laws in the US and most other jurisdictions in which we intend to seek approval for our product candidates.
+The sale, distribution and marketing of human therapeutics and our relationship with healthcare providers are strictly regulated by laws in the U.S. and most other jurisdictions in which we intend to seek approval for our product candidates.
+In addition, the collection and use of Personally Identifiable Information, including Protected Health Information ("PHI"), is regulated by federal, state and foreign privacy, data security and data protection laws.
 Failure to comply with these laws could impair our ability to properly sell our product candidates in particular jurisdictions and subject us to liability from private and governmental entities.
-In addition, addressing these diverse and sometimes contradictory requirements in myriad jurisdictions may necessitate that we expend significant resources on compliance efforts.
+Addressing these diverse and sometimes contradictory requirements in myriad jurisdictions may necessitate that we expend significant resources on compliance efforts.
 Any failure to comply with these requirements may leave us exposed to possible enforcement actions and potential liability.
+For more information on these laws and regulations please see the section titled "Business - Government Regulation and Product Approval - Other Healthcare and Privacy Laws" in our Annual Report on Form 10-K for the year ended December 31, 2022.